Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Discussion

 Final note is that existence of longitudinal electric waves contradicts one of the Maxwell equations (Gauss's law) $\nabla \cdot \mathbf{E} = 0$, which in the given form is thought to be valid in vacuum for volumes of space outside of electric charges.
 However in our next work, which is almost complete, we will prove that Gauss law is only valid for a point charge with constant magnitude $q(t) = const$, no matter how it moves.
 Results show that for a system in which total charge is not a constant, but instead is a function of time $q(t)$, the Gauss's law is invalid, under the assumption that electrodynamic potentials are more fundamental than fields.
 This leads in general case to $\nabla \cdot \mathbf{E} \neq 0$ even in vacuum for volumes of space outside of electric charges.
 Therefore longitudinal electric waves are possible in vacuum or free space.
+Additionally, our recent derivations indicate that Lorenz gauge condition is the cause of vanishing (near-field) longitudinal electric field of dipole radiation commonly found in textbooks.
+However, these derivations are outside the scope of the present paper, and they will be published in a separate manuscript.
+In short, application of Gauss's law and/or of Lorenz gauge condition leads to ``disappearance'' of the longitudinal electric waves.

 We hope that soon our theoretical results will be checked experimentally and either verified or rejected.
 However we speculate that Nikola Tesla might have worked already experimentally with these longitudinal electric waves.
-Also longitudinal electric waves emitted by spherical antenna were observed in \cite{monstein2002}.